AUSTRIA: An Introduction to Restructuring/Insolvency

 View firm profile

-• the debtor’s liabilities exceed their assets, and
+(i) the debtor’s liabilities exceed its assets; and

-In Austria, the following three types of insolvency procedures are available for business entities:
+In Austria, in the event of insolvency the following types of insolvency procedures are available for business entities:

-• liquidation (bankruptcy) proceedings: the court-appointed insolvency administrator takes control of the task of selling the estate's assets at a maximum value, with the proceeds being paid out to the creditors.
+(ii) liquidation (bankruptcy) proceedings: In this type of proceedings a court-appointed insolvency administrator takes control of the task of selling the estate’s assets (of non-viable businesses) at a maximum value, with the proceeds being paid out to the creditors without any minimum quota.

 2. Rank of Claims

-In all three types of insolvency proceedings under the Austrian Insolvency Act claims are classified and ranked in the following order of priority:
+In all types of insolvency proceedings under the Austrian Insolvency Act claims are classified and ranked in the order of priority outlined below.

 The first rank is taken by secured creditors, who either have claims of separation to receive assets and/or claims of separation to receive the proceeds of enforcement after sale.

 Ranked behind secured creditors are estate claims (Masseforderungen), which are claims that arise after the opening of insolvency proceedings and include the costs of the insolvency proceedings; the expenses of the management and administration of the estate; and claims for labour, services and goods furnished to the estate post-filing.
 Preferential creditors of estate claims share in such claims on a pro rata basis.

 2.3.
 Insolvency Claims